MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/05-r-markdown.md

 > ## Using the "Visual" view for easy formatting
 >
 > In newer versions of RStudio, we can switch to the "Visual" view when editing our documents.
 This makes the experience much more similar to writing in software like Microsoft Word or Google Docs.
 We can use formatting tools (like bolding and italicizing), insert pictures, and create tables without manually typing out the markdown syntax.
 The best part?
-If you then switch back to the "Source" view, you can see the markdown syntax RStudio has automatically created for you
+If you then switch back to the "Source" view, you can see the markdown syntax RStudio has automatically created for you.
 {: .callout}

 ## Integrating it all together: Make your own report!